 - Make sure DR planning is part of the process from the start.
 Don't wait until a later phase as you rush to complete the integration.
 Make disaster recovery (DR) part of the plan from the start.
 It can aid in mapping dependencies and provides a failsafe in case anything goes wrong -- whether an issue with the integration, a natural disaster, a cyberattack or some other kind of outage.
 But don’t just set it and forget it.
 Be sure to test your DR plan at least twice a year and update it throughout the integration process as systems and dependencies change.

 We are in board rooms across the globe helping executives prepare for uncertainty such as M&A activity, cyberattacks, severe weather and more.
-Not only do we understand organizational strategy in dealing with uncertainty, we also see these incidents as an opportunity to make an organization's business operations more agile and resilient.
+Not only do we understand organisational strategy in dealing with uncertainty, we also see these incidents as an opportunity to make an organisation's business operations more agile and resilient.

 Have questions about ensuring resiliency during M&A activity?
 Contact us.